Cam'ron Matthews collapsed after complaining of dizziness, affiliates report

 Alto Independent School District Superintendent Kerry Birdwell grew teary as he described the young wide receiver, quarterback and safety.
 He told CNN affiliate KTRE that counselors will be available for students on Monday.

 “When you have your own children and you want them to emulate someone and to follow in their footsteps, Cam’ron was a perfect example of that,” Birdwell told the station.

 “He was a great kid in the classroom, unbelievable athlete, but more importantly just a great, great kid.”

 Neither the Cherokee County Sheriff’s Office nor the nearest coroner, in Dallas County, had Matthews’ cause of death Sunday.
 The Dallas County coroner said it would forward its autopsy results to Cherokee County, where Alto is located.

 11 deaths in 2014

-In 2014, five of the country's 1.1 million high school football players died of causes directly related to the sport, such as head and spine injuries, according to a survey by the National Center for Catastrophic Sports Injury Research at the University of North Carolina
+In 2014, five high school players died of causes directly related to the sport, such as head and spine injuries, according to a survey by National Center for Catastrophic Sports Injury Research (NCCSIR) at the University of North Carolina.

-Another six players died of indirect causes: Three were heart-related, one was from heat stroke and two were caused by hypernatremia (an electrolyte imbalance) and water intoxication, the survey found.
+Another six players died of indirect causes: Three were heart-related, one was from heat stroke and two were hypernatremia and water intoxication, the survey found.

-"Certainly this is not going to be one of the low years," Robert Cantu, medical director for the NCCSIR and a professor at the Boston University School of Medicine, said during an interview earlier this month.
+“Certainly this is not going to be one of the low years,” said Robert Cantu, medical director for the NCCSIR and a professor at the Boston University School of Medicine.

 The past decade has seen an average of three fatalities each year directly attributable to high school football, the survey said.